aiven/aiven-docs/docs/products/cassandra/howto/enable-cross-cluster-replication.md

     indicates the service you connect to for enabling CCR.
 The two connected services create a CCR service pair.
--   `cassandra.datacenter` is a datacenter name used to identify nodes from a particular service in the cluster\'s topology.
+-   `cassandra.datacenter` is a datacenter name used to identify nodes from a particular service in the cluster's topology.
 In CCR for Aiven for Apache Cassandra, all nodes of either of the two services belong to a single datacenter; therefore, a value of the `cassandra.datacenter` parameter needs to be unique for each service.
-It\'s recommended to set it equal to the service name.
+It's recommended to set it equal to the service name.
 :::

 ### Create a new CCR service pair {#new-ccr-service-pair}

 1. Use the
-    [avn service create](/docs/tools/cli/service#avn-cli-service-create) command to create a new service (`service_1`).
+    [avn service create](/docs/tools/cli/service-cli#avn-cli-service-create) command to create a new service (`service_1`).

     ``` bash
     avn service create                                   \